harness/developer-hub/docs/continuous-integration/ci-technical-reference/restore-cache-from-gcs-settings.md

 ### GCP Connector

-The Harness Connector for the GCP account where you saved the cache.

-:::note

-This step has been tested with GCP connectors that use access key authentication.
-GCP connectors that inherit delegate credentials may encounter problems during pipeline execution.
+The Harness connector for the GCP account where you saved the cache.
+This step supports GCP connectors that use access key authentication.
+It does not support GCP connectors that inherit delegate credentials.

 :::